giridharan-veda/threatforge-physical-iot/README.md

 - Generates reviewable, evidence-backed findings
 - Supports remediation and automatically re-validates that fixes actually held

-Blitz turns IoT security testing from a high-risk, manual activity into a controlled, repeatable, and auditable process.

 ### How Blitz Is Different

 Most existing tools fall into one of three categories — and all of them fall short for serious IoT red teaming: